Yizhi-Zhang/KinaseNet/README.md

 - `example.feather`
   A phosphoproteomic expression matrix (e.g., log<sub>2</sub> intensity values from [CPTAC](https://pdc.cancer.gov/pdc/browse/filters/program_name:Clinical%20Proteomic%20Tumor%20Analysis%20Consortium)), where each **row represents a phosphosite** and each **column represents a sample**.
-  This matrix has been preprocessed by:
+  This matrix has been preprocessed by the script [`data_merge.R`](./data_merge.R), which you can refer to for implementation details.
+The preprocessing steps include:
     - Filtering: Only retaining phosphosites expressed in ≥30% of samples
     - Missing value imputation: Performed using K-nearest neighbors (KNN)